Your invitation to create a Regional Chapter

 This email account may expire when a leader stands down from official duties.

-Mailing lists provide a simple and easy way to update the Chapter community on upcoming events and news-worthy items.
-A Chapter mailing list will be setup for each Chapter and Chapter leaders will administer, operate, moderate and maintain the list locally.
+The platform that IoTSF currently uses for each Chapter community public communications (communications list) is MeetUp.
+This provides a simple and easy way to update the Chapter community on upcoming events and news-worthy items.
+The Chapter MeetUp will be setup for each Chapter and Chapter leaders will administer, operate, moderate and maintain the platform.

 - In general, only communications which are directly relevant to the successful working of Chapter, or are deemed important updates (at the discretion of the leadership-by-consensus) are acceptable.